ENJOY THE SHOW!

 Alice Stewart

-After leaving Cruz’s presidential campaign in 2016, she became a commentator at CNN, where she is often a solitary voice for conservative positions on the divisive issue.
-While she doesn’t reject abortion in all cases, she describes herself as a “pro-life social conservative” who believes the procedure constitutes taking a life and should be regulated at the state level.
-Stewart is also the network’s interpreter for Republicans’ abortion-related statements and scandals.
+After leaving Cruz’s presidential campaign in 2016, she became a commentator at CNN, where she was often the solitary voice for conservative positions on abortion.
+While she didn’t reject abortion in all cases, she described herself as a “pro-life social conservative” who believed the procedure constituted taking a life and should be regulated at the state level.
+Stewart was also the network’s interpreter for Republicans’ abortion-related statements and scandals.